 Disposal groups held for sale are recognised at the lower of fair value less cost to sell and its carrying amount as required by IFRS 5 'Non Current Assets Held for Sale and Discontinued Operations', except where the asset is a financial instrument or investment property.
 The measurement of these assets are superseded by IFRS 9 'Financial Instruments' and IAS 40 investment property respectively.
 The Group's measurement of these assets are detailed in note 5.
 During the year, one disposal group held for sale was sold by the Group into a fund.
-During the year to 31 March 2019 the Group recognised £3.0m of fair value losses relating to these assets and their associated liabilities, these amounts have not been separately presented as they are not material to the Group.
-One entity held for sale during the year to 31 March 2019 is now fully consolidated into the results of the Group as it was held for a period greater than 12 months.
+During the year to 31 March 2019 the Group recognised \pounds 3.0m of fair value losses relating to these assets and their associated liabilities, these amounts have not been separately presented as they are not material to the Group as it was held for a period greater than 12 months.
 At year end the Group has no disposal groups held for sale.